ogc1231/puzzle-pyramid/README.md

 - **Entrance Question**

-    - Journey to pyramid and first quiz question to open main entrance doors.
-Questions asks player what mythical creature has the head of a human and the body of a lion.
+    - Journey to pyramid and answer first quiz question to open main entrance doors.
+Question asks player what mythical creature has the head of a human and the body of a lion.

 ![screenshot](https://github.com/ogc1231/puzzle-pyramid/blob/main/documentation/testing/go_to_shop_no.PNG)